 Again, Iran is among countries with the lowest participation of women in parliament with 5.6%.

 Gender Gap in Iran: Women’s labor market participation before the Covid-19

-Iranian women face a male labor market that poses many legal and structural barriers to their employment.
+Iranian women face a male-dominated labor market that poses many legal and structural barriers to their employment.